 Whether you’re planning a family staycation or a special outdoor movie night with friends and neighbors, it’s easier than you might think to turn your back yard into an outdoor movie theater.
 All you need is a movie projector (you can get a great one for under $200), an outdoor movie screen for a projected image, and lots of buttery popcorn to create a movie night experience everyone will enjoy.

 Your options aren’t limited to the back yard, either.
 The best outdoor projector screens are also great for camping, picnics, birthdays, and pool parties.
 And many of the top outdoor movie screens pack up and store easily, so they’re a cinch to bring on vacation if you’re staying at a rental property.

 The Best Outdoor Movie Screens and Projector Screens

 We’ve selected the following projector screens based on positive customer reviews, price points, setup options, screen sizes, and the most useful features for different outdoor theater scenarios.

-1. VIVOHOME 14- or 20-Foot Inflatable Projector Screen
+1. VIVOHOME 14- to 24-Foot Inflatable Projector Screen

 2. Sewinfla 17- to 24-Foot Inflatable Movie Screen